Hidden fees uncovered: A small business guide to understanding payment processor fees

 2. Monthly minimum fees

 Many payment processors charge a monthly minimum fee to ensure they generate a baseline revenue from each account.
-If your transaction volume doesn’t produce enough in processing fees, the processor will charge the difference.
+If your transaction volume doesn’t produce enough in credit card processing fees, the processor will charge the difference.
 For instance, if your processor requires a minimum of $25 in fees per month and you only accrue $15, you'll pay an extra $10 to reach the required minimum.

-3. Gateway fees
+3. eCommerce gateway fees

 Online transactions require a payment gateway, which facilitates secure data transfer between the merchant, the processor and the customer.
 Most payment gateways charge a fee, which may be a flat monthly rate or a per-transaction fee.
 For businesses that rely on eCommerce, gateway fees are unavoidable, but the cost can vary greatly depending on the provider.